theo543/rsarc/README.md

 Implementation of Reed-Solomon erasure coding for file corruption detection and repair using $O(n \log n)$ algorithms introduced in the paper [Novel Polynomial Basis and Its Application to Reed-Solomon Erasure Codes](https://arxiv.org/pdf/1404.3458).

+Project for [undergraduate thesis](/thesis/thesis.pdf) at University of Bucharest, Faculty of Mathematics and Computer Science.

 ## Commands

 - `test`: Runs an end-to-end test of the program.